The 10 Best Online Team Building Games for 2022

-Jazz up a traditional game by using an online random image generator such as RandomWordGenerator.com to create a collection of topics to distribute.
+Jazz up this online team building game by using an online random image generator such as RandomWordGenerator.com to create a collection of topics to distribute.
 Then cycle through the team on video chat, having each member act out an object for the rest of the team to guess.
 Try themed lists, such as office-related terminology or well-known businesses based on their logos, or go with more traditional fare, such as movies or pop culture figures.

 4. Photo of Your Life Challenge

-Each team member is tasked with summing up their life in an image taken on their phones.
+For this fun virtual game, each team member is tasked with summing up their life in an image taken on their phones.
 It could be a location, a landmark, a favorite object, a chosen hobby or a beloved pet.
 Then the image is shared with the rest of the team with an explanation of the significance and story behind the image.
-This is a thoughtful way to present a more personal side to the team members who may not know much about one another, and a fun way to put your personal technology to work for a professional team-building purpose.
+This online team building game is a thoughtful way to present a more personal side to the team members who may not know much about one another, and a fun way to put your personal technology to work for a professional purpose.